indirectatech/branding/README.md

   `/shddddd/ odddddddddddho:`       ::  .:`  -:   `:///-` .:. `:-     .://:`  `-///. `-//: `-///:.
   ```

-## Rules
+# 📐 Design Rules
-### Rounded corners
+## Rounded corners
 Indirecta doesn't like sharp corners.
 Rounded corners are preferred over sharp ones.
 ![RoundedCorners](https://raw.githubusercontent.com/Indirecta-Technologies/branding/main/roundedcorners.png)
-### Keep the contrast
+## Keep the contrast
 Indirecta doesn't like putting Light on White, or Dark on Black, instead, color the upper layer wisely keeping it visible from short and long distances.
-### Style
+## Style
 Indirecta's style is modern and unique.
 Consider the old "Protect" style, dark color with blue, now think about the Pointcove Style, and the modern Cascade Development.
 Indirecta takes a modern approach at representing itself wherever possible.
-### Spacing
+## Spacing
 Keep the logo spaced and distinguishable.
 The logo should contain letters when enough space is available for it to become seen from far enough or while near another logo.
 The logo should be used in it's Pill form without text only when there is little to no space available, and the logo is only going to be seen from close enough.
 ![Xinu](https://raw.githubusercontent.com/Indirecta-Technologies/branding/main/xinubrandingexample.png)
 ![Xinu](https://raw.githubusercontent.com/Indirecta-Technologies/branding/main/xinubrandingexample2.png)
 ![Xinu](https://raw.githubusercontent.com/Indirecta-Technologies/branding/main/xinubrandingexample3.png)
 The overall logo should either be centered in the middle or middle-right of the object, or kept on the top or bottom when co-exising with another logo or detail.
+## ⚠️ Out-dated
+These design rules might not perfectly reflect Indirecta's current style.
+Updated guidelines regarding our newest blue pill background style will come soon.